SpoonX/aurelia-authentication/README.md

   // check if token is available and, if applicable, not expired .isAuthenticated(): boolean
-  // get token payload if available .getTokenPayload(): string
+  // get token payload if available .getTokenPayload(): Object
   // get the token ttl if available
   .getTtl(): Number
   // get the token exp if available
   .getExp(): Number
 ```

-Additionally, you can use `AuthFilterValueConverter` and `AuthorizeStep` for UI feedback.
+Additionally, you can use `AuthFilterValueConverter` and `AuthenticatedStep` for UI feedback.

 You can find more information in the [aurelia-authentication-docs](http://aurelia-authentication.spoonx.org/).